Diversity, Equity and Inclusion

 Equity Work

-The EMS Equity Group is made up of faculty representatives from each division, the high school counselor, K-8 and high school principals, the admissions counselor, and director of advancement.
+The EMS Equity Group is made up of faculty representatives from each division and administrators.
+Everyone is welcome to join.
 The group is a place to give focused attention to the school's efforts to continually grow in its vision to be a "learning community where every student belongs, thrives and lives God's call."
+Started as a Racial Equity Group in 2020, their work has broadened to include equity for all.

 All faculty and staff members were invited to join.
 The group met via Zoom throughout the 2020-21 school year.
 Participants included faculty from each of the three divisions, administrators, school counselors, and other staff.

 Beginning in February 2021, the school engaged resource people from the Virginia Center for Inclusive Communities (VCIC) to lead faculty-staff in workshops on implicit bias, and smaller working teams in additional conversations.
-Soon, the work moved from focusing on racial equity exclusively to broader equity work.
+Soon, the work moved from focusing on racial equity exclusively to broader equity work and was renamed to Equity Work.

 Equity training and work over the years has included: